-Comedian Jerry Lewis Dead at 91
+Comedian Jerry Lewis Dead At 91

 Jerry Lewis’s career was not free of controversy.
 Lewis’s comedy included many jokes considered offensive to today’s audiences, and he always shared his right-wing views on politics.
 He didn’t let changing times affect his comedy style, and at times he was forced to apologize for jokes targeting gays, minorities, and women, most notably an on-camera gay slur during one of his telethons in 2007.

 Jerry Lewis’s slapstick comedy style declined in popularity by the early 1980s, but by then he was trying his hand at directing, with little success.
 He also attempted a variety show that failed during the 1970s.
 He was forced to file bankruptcy in 1972.
 His financial troubles were further impacted by his health problems.
-He gave up a four-pack a day smoking habit following double bypass heart surgery in 1982.
+He gave up a four-pack-a-day smoking habit following double bypass heart surgery in 1982.

 Despite his dip, Jerry Lewis continued acting, with his last credit being Max Rose in 2013.
 During the early 2000s, he appeared in guest spots on popular television shows such as The Simpsons and Law and Order: SVU.
 He also performed regularly in Las Vegas.